External Research

 All researchers and evaluators, including graduate students and Georgetown ISD employees, must submit a completed application and follow all required procedures and timelines.
 Please note that no research activities can begin until approved.

 Applications for research are reviewed on a rolling basis.
-Applications for research conducted during the current school year (2022 – 2023) are open until June 30, 2022.
-Exceptions to application deadlines can be made for Georgetown ISD staff conducting graduate research such as dissertations and theses.
 Approved research can take place in Georgetown ISD year-round, including in the Spring semester.

 External Research